BartTh/g_ratio_selection/Readme.md

 ## **Overview**

-This GitHub repository contains the code and data used for our research paper entitled _Automated g-ratio calculation of sciatic nerve bundles in mice – a new approach for optical microscopy_ The contents of this repository will be made publicly available after acceptance of the submitted paper.
+This GitHub repository contains the code and data used for our research paper entitled _Automated g-ratio calculation of sciatic nerve bundles in mice – a new approach for optical microscopy_.
+The contents of this repository will be made publicly available after acceptance of the submitted paper.

 ## **Content**